 Director of Communications

 Zach is a native of Savannah, Georgia, and lives and writes in Arlington, Virginia.
-His novel, First Cosmic Velocity, is coming in Summer 2019 from Putnam/Penguin, and his debut story collection, Gravity Changes, won the BOA Short Fiction Prize and was published in 2017.
+His novel, First Cosmic Velocity, was published in Summer 2019 from Putnam/Penguin, and his debut story collection, Gravity Changes, won the BOA Short Fiction Prize and was published in 2017.
 He has previous experience in digital media, video production, branding, design, and nonprofit administration.
 He worked in television for a decade, winning four regional Emmy awards as a producer, writer, and editor.
 He managed digital communications for Telfair Museums, the oldest public art museum in the South.
 He has also volunteered for numerous nonprofits, serving on the Board of Directors for the Flannery O’Connor Childhood Home and co-founding the literary arts organization Seersucker Live, Inc. Contact him at email@example.com for advertising and marketing inquires.

-Grace holds B.A. degrees in French and International Relations, with a minor in Russian Literature.
+Grace has B.A. degrees in French and International Relations, with a minor in Russian Literature.
 During her college years she studied language and literature in Morocco and France, and before moving to D.C., she lived in Germany for two years to write and volunteer for a nonprofit organization.
 In addition to managing daily operations at the front desk, Grace is a freelance copy editor, an editorial assistant for Poet Lore, a member of the Pi Delta Phi National French Honors Society, and an aspiring writer and translator.
 Contact her at firstname.lastname@example.org if you have questions regarding workshop registration, rentals, or general inquiries.

 Managing Editor, Poet Lore